auxellbs/splconline.github.io/beconnected/index.md

 *1 pm Wed 25th August, 22nd September (Oct dates TBA)*
 Want to try a new way to get rid of your clutter?
 In this FREE 1-hour course you will learn how to sell (or give away) your clutter online using Gumtree [[Enrol Now]](https://classmanager.com.au/cbin/admin.php?Action=courses&single_course_id=1407&organisation_name=splc&from=org_home){:target="_blank"}

+### Your Vaccination Certificate on Your Phone
+*1 pm Wed 8th September (Oct dates TBA)*
+You''ve had your COVID vaccination, and now you want to be able to substantiate it conveniently using your phone.
+This involves having your myGov & Medicare online accounts in order and available on your phone.
+Join this FREE 1-hour class to get this all sorted!

 ### eBooks: 10,000 Library Books in Your Pocket
 *1 pm Wed 15th September (Oct dates TBA)*
 Did you know that using your smartphone/tablet, you can access free eBooks from the WA State Library?
 Come and learn how in this FREE 1-hour class, and walk out the class with 10,000 Library Books in Your Pocket! [[Enrol Now]](https://classmanager.com.au/cbin/admin.php?Action=courses&single_course_id=1408&organisation_name=splc&from=org_home){:target="_blank"}